Benajah Harvey Carroll: Southern Baptist conservative resurgence

-While Carroll was known for his expositional preaching and had agreed with the first article of the New Hampshire confession of faith, which said that the Scriptures contained "truth without any mixture of error for its matter," the doctrine of Scripture was not the most notable tenet of Carroll's theology and work.
+While Carroll was known for his expositional preaching and had agreed with the first article of the New Hampshire confession of faith, which said that the Scriptures were "truth without any mixture of error for its matter," the doctrine of Scripture was not the most notable tenet of Carroll's theology and work.
 His work on the subject, inspiration of Scripture, was compiled and published posthumously by J. B. Cranfill in 1930.
 Beginning in the late-sixties and having its height in the late-seventies and early- to mid-eighties, the conservative resurgence looked toward Carroll as a foundation for their own arguments and as an example of the historic Southern Baptist position on the inerrancy of Scripture.

 Harold Lindsell extensively outlined Carroll's position in one of his works.
 Lindsell also stated, "This volume [Inspiration] should be republished today and read by tens of thousands of Baptists so that they would better understand the theological roots from which they have sprung."
 The year after Lindsell published those words, Thomas Nelson reprinted Inspiration, including two additional prefaces.
-One was by Paige Patterson, a leader in the resurgence and future successor to Carroll as president of Southwestern.

-The other preface was by W. A. Criswell, who in that preface saw the reprint as "timely," and coming at "a crucial time in our history."
+One preface was by W. A. Criswell, who in that preface saw the reprint as "timely," and coming at "a crucial time in our history."
 Criswell had earlier served as a catalyst for the resurgence in his publication, Why I Preach that the Bible Is Literally True, in which Criswell had referred to Carroll.
-Other members of the conservative resurgence also included Carroll in their defenses of the inerrancy of Scripture.
+Other members of the conservative resurgence also cited Carroll's work in their defenses of the inerrancy of Scripture.

-The historian Joseph E. Early, Jr., assistant professor of theology at Campbellsville University in Campbellsville, Kentucky, maintains that Carroll had an overbearing, even "bullying", tendency and rarely failed to gain his way in matters of Baptist faith and practice.
-For instance, Carroll worked through the trustees to obtain the separation and removal of the seminary from Waco to Fort Worth in 1908, while Baylor president Samuel Palmer Brooks was away from the campus.
-He constantly quarreled with the editors of the Texas Baptist Herald even though the denominational newspaper published his sermons.
-He did not hesitate to remove erring churches from the denomination.